devavarez/sql/README.md

 ## Overview

-Welcome to our data analysis project!
+Welcome to my data analysis project!
 This repository dives into sales data to extract valuable business insights.
 Discover the hottest colors, understand gender-based sales trends, and identify our top-performing customers.

 ## 📂 File Structure